10 The Paper Palace Book Club Questions

-This is the dilemma that Elle faces in this Miranda Cowley Heller novel.
+This is the heart-wrenching dilemma that consumes Elle in Miranda Cowley Heller’s The Paper Palace.

 The Paper Palace Book Club Questions